 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include chest pain; fainting; fast, slow, or irregular heartbeat; fever; hallucinations; loss of consciousness; rigid or painful muscles; seizures; severe dizziness; slow or difficult breathing.Proper storage of bupropion sustained-release tablets:
+Symptoms may include chest pain; fainting; fast, slow, or irregular heartbeat; fever; hallucinations; loss of consciousness; rigid or painful muscles; seizures; severe dizziness or drowsiness; slow or difficult breathing.Proper storage of bupropion sustained-release tablets:

 - If you have any questions about bupropion sustained-release tablets, please talk with your doctor, pharmacist, or other health care provider.